(605) 758-2325

 * Enabling and supervisor traps * Dos and Don’ts for supervisors

-* Evaluation and documentation for reasonable suspicion At the end of the training, supervisors will understand
+* Evaluation and documentation for reasonable suspicion at the end of the training, supervisors will understand

 How to be an effective supervisor